ColCh/bookmarks-to-linkding/README.md

 This will allow you to import your bookmarks into the linkding platform.

-p.s As LindDing does not support folder structure, this script will convert the folder structure to tags so you can still group them together.
+p.s As LinkDing does not support folder structure, this script will convert the folder structure to tags so you can still group them together.

 ## How to use